istrate/cp4d/OpenShift-NFS-provisioner.md

 ## Create

-In order to utilize another NFS server, create a similar Deployment and StorageClass but under different names.<br>
+In order to utilize another NFS server, create a similar Deployment and StorageClass but using different names.<br>

 Assume:<br>
 * Deployment name: nfs-zen-provisioner